-Targeted Degree Program: Bachelor of Arts in Communication with a Civic Leadership focus
+Targeted Degree Program: Communication with a Civic Leadership focus

 Organizations: The University System of Georgia and Columbus State University